rashed-hadi/SudokuSolver/README.md

 You can find the Instructions in the PDF titled "Instructions".

-If you would like to see what was provided by my professor Dr. Yuepeng Wang, you can look at the Repo's first even commit.
+If you would like to see what was provided by my professor Dr. Yuepeng Wang, you can look at the Repo's first ever commit.